Skip to main content

 In those 106 years, several of today’s largest colleges were birthed from the original College of Arts and Science’s former programs, including today’s College of Education, College of Communication and Information, College of Social Work and College of Fine Arts.

-The college grew quickly under the inspiration and commitment of President James Patterson, whose statue now graces the plaza next to the
+The college grew quickly under the inspiration and commitment of President James Patterson, whose statue now graces the plaza next to

 By Scott Bradley and Jon Milby The College of Arts & Sciences is making strides in its representation of computational sciences, complementing recent faculty recruitment efforts in several departments with a new computing environment designed to meet the needs of researchers.
 The scale of available computing systems has often limited computational researchers.
 Supercomputing environments such as those owned by UK and other national organizations have impressive resources available, but are not always a practical option for some types of research.
 These systems are designed to run continuously and at capacity, creating queues that may make it impractical to run smaller workloads or test new algorithms.
-At the other end of the scale, individual workstations address availability issues, but are inherently limited in the
+At the other end of the scale, individual workstations address availability issues, but are

 by Carl Nathe